0xsequence/czip/README.md

 All operations that accept an array of operations **MUST** be used with non-zero arrays, as the decompressor will not handle zero-length arrays correctly.
 If you need to write a zero-length array, use the `NO_OP` operation.

+#### Function selectors

+The `decompressor.huff` contract contains a pre-defined set of function selectors, this list has been generated from common selectors used in the Ethereum network.
+It should account for ~90% of the cases.

+If a selector is not in the list, it can be provided as a literal value by prefixing it with `00`, all operations that use selectors accept both indexed and literal values.

 #### Sequence Execute

 The Sequence Execute operation is the same one used by the Sequence call and decode top level functions, it encodes a Sequence transaction to the buffer, ABI encoded.